Russian Trolls Created Facebook Events Seen By More Than 300,000 Users - Slashdot

 It's not a witchhunt.

 Re:Why is Slashdot obsessed with this witch hunt?
-(Score:5, Funny)
+(Score:4, Funny)

 Re: (Score:1)